greenboxal/pgo-teleport/README.md

 This scripts intercepts all messages between the client and the server and translates all used coordinates.

 The server thinks that you're in the target location.
-The client still behaves like it's in your current location like the pokemons were really spawned in your local area.
+The client still behaves like it's in your current location as if the pokemons were really spawned in your local area.

 ## Usage